-The Board of Directors of the Company may authorize the issuance of Preference Shares at any time and from time to time in one or more series.
-Before any shares of a particular series are issued, the Board of Directors of the Company shall fix the number of shares and such series and determine, subject to the limitations set out in the articles, the designation, rights, privileges, restrictions and conditions to be attached to the shares of such series.
+The Board may authorize the issuance of Preference Shares at any time and from time to time in one or more series.
+Before any shares of a particular series are issued, the Board shall fix the number of shares and such series and determine, subject to the limitations set out in the articles, the designation, rights, privileges, restrictions and conditions to be attached to the shares of such series.